 Diffuse

-Hemosiderin deposits are seen as enhancements in the MRI, possibly giving a low GRE signal
+Hemosiderin deposits are seen as enhancements in the MRI, possibly giving a low signal on GRE sequences

-"Blooming artifacts" are observed in 86% of diffuse patients and 27% of localized (3)
+"Blooming artifacts" are observed in 86% of diffuse patients and 27% of localized (4), this means the tumor may look bigger than it actually is.

-Intermediate to weak signal of T2 distinguishes TGCT from ganglion cysts, nerve-sheath tumors, and synovial sarcoma(4).
+Intermediate to weak signal of T2 distinguishes TGCT from ganglion cysts, nerve-sheath tumors, and synovial sarcoma(5).

-However, other diseases do cause weak to intermediate signal on MRI, making clinical correlation important
+However, other diseases do cause weak to intermediate signal on MRI, meaning the doctor should assess your symptoms along with the imaging

 In A, T2 was used.
 The TGCT appears lighter than the knee bone.
 In B, T1 was used where the TGCT is darker than the neighboring bone.